Building Math Skills

 Tips for Parents

 Another way to see how well your child understands numbers is to play board games that call for markers to be moved forward and backward so many spaces -- for example, "Now you can move six spaces forward."
-A considerable amount of mathematics is embedded in games such as dominoes and Monopoly.
-Chess, which involves strategy as well as mathematics, would be a particularly good game to introduce and play.
+Chess, which involves strategy as well as mathematics, would be a good game to introduce to second graders.

 Ask your child to use a ruler to measure something in the house -- a rectangular table, a room, a bookshelf.
 You will learn a good deal about your child's measurement skills.

-While cooking or baking, ask your child to read the recipe and measure the quantities of ingredients called for; three and a half tablespoons of sugar, two and a quarter cups of flour, and the like.
+While cooking or baking, ask your child to put in some of what the recipe calls for: three and a half tablespoons of sugar, two and a quarter cups of flour, and the like.
 This is a good way to see your child put math to use.